 Preventative options were once limited because the original shingles vaccine, called Zostavax®, was not an option for anyone with a compromised immune system.
 But the newly approved Shingrix® vaccine is an option.

 Unlike the older vaccine, Shingrix is not made from a live virus.
 “This means there’s no chance you can get shingles from the vaccine,” says clinical immunologist Leonard Calabrese, DO.

-Some people may experience soreness at the injection site or about 10 percent of people can have flu-like symptoms, such as muscle aches, fever, chills and fatigue, that can last about a week.
-However, getting more than 90 percent protection from shingles over three or more years is a worthwhile trade-off, Dr. Calabrese says.
+Some people may experience soreness at the injection site or about 10% of people can have flu-like symptoms, such as muscle aches, fever, chills and fatigue, that can last about a week.
+However, getting more than 90% protection from shingles over three or more years is a worthwhile trade-off, Dr. Calabrese says.

-Oncologist Dale Shepard, MD, PhD, says it’s important if you are receiving cancer treatment to get the vaccine, if possible.
+Oncologist Dale Shepard, MD, PhD, says it’s important if you’re receiving cancer treatment to get the vaccine, if possible.

 You should avoid getting Shingrix if you:

 If you think you’re a candidate for Shingrix, talk with your doctor about if and when you should receive it.
-He or she can explain its benefits and offer advice based on your personal health history.
+They can explain its benefits and offer advice based on your personal health history.